 On 17 January 2008, Finland ratified the Council of Europe Convention on the Prevention of Terrorism.
 When the Council of Europe Convention on the Prevention of Terrorism was implemented in Finland, public incitement to an offence referred to in Chapter 17, section 1 of the Penal Code was included among the offences carried out with terrorist intent listed under Chapter 34a, section 1(1)(2) of the Code.
 On the same occasion, section 4(1) was amended.
-Chapter 34a of the Penal Code was supplemented with separate provisions on training for the commission of an offence carried out with terrorist intent and on recruitment for the commission of an offence carried out with terrorist intent (sections 4 a and 4 b respectively).
+Chapter 34a of the Penal Code was supplemented with separate provisions on training for the commission of an offence carried out with terrorist intent (sections 4 a and 4 b respectively).
 These amendments to the Penal Code took effect on 1 May 2008.